 For your gift to qualify

 - You must be 70½ years of age or older at the time of your distribution.
+Even though the SECURE Act raised the

 - The transfer must be made from your IRA directly to the Sisters, Servants of the Immaculate Heart of Mary.